AlexandreYoussefResearch/breast-cancer-logistic/README.md

   <img src="RegularizedProblem.png" alt="Regularized Logistic Regression Objective" width="480"/>
 </p>

-We conducted experiments by varying the regularization coefficient λ (lambda) to assess its effect on classification performance.
+I did experiments by varying the regularization coefficient λ (lambda) to assess its effect on classification performance.
 The results are discussed below.

 ## Methodology